Home Talcum Powder

 The cosmetic talcum powder product consumers recognize the most is Johnson’s Baby Powder.
 In 1893, Johnson & Johnson released Johnson’s Baby Powder after discovering it could prevent diaper rash.
 Then companies began marketing it to women.

-Johnson & Johnson has stated they will end global sales of talc-based baby powder in 2023.
-The company ceased selling talc-based baby powder in North America in 2020.
+Johnson & Johnson ended global sales of talc-based baby powder in 2023.
+The company stopped selling talc-based baby powder in North America in 2020.

 While some companies are now removing talc from their products, historically a number of popular makeup brands, and even cosmetics kits for children, contained talc.